migrmrz/transaction-summary-service/README.md

 # transactions-summary-service

 Simple service that reads a transactions file in a csv format, processes it and logs the output.
-I can also send a report email with that data.
+It can also send a report email with that data.

 Data:
 - Total balance